 REGISTRATION 2020-2021: Registration will be possible on the following pages from the mathematics master’s program and the computer science master’s program (depending on the degree aimed for).
 These pages are not completely up-to-date concerning the pedagogical aspects… see below for the newest information.

 (Note: UE=”Unité d’enseignement”=indivisible piece of lectures; HETD=”Heure équivalent TD”: 1 HETD corresponds to 40 minutes of lecture.)

 - 4 weeks on basics: complements in mathematics and complements in computer science.
 Each UE has 4 ECTS and 40 HETD.
-(For 2018-2019: from September 17 to October 12.)
+(In 2020-2021: from September 14 to October 9.)

 - 8 weeks for two UE of specialization chosen by students among four UE, having each 6 ECTS and 40 HETD.
-(In 2018-2019: from January 14 to March 15.)
+(In 2020-2021: from January 18 to March 19, with one week break.)

-- A research memoir of 18 ECTS.
-(In 2018-2019: From April 1.)
+- A research memoir/internship of 18 ECTS.
+(In 2020-2021: from March 29.)

 - English lessons have to be taken during the first 12 weeks and weight 4 ECTS.

 |1||UE Basics Computer Science (complexity, algorithms, programming, graphs)

 |2||UE Data Sciences||6||40|

 |2||UE CS specialization: Algebraic Combinatorics and formal calculus||6||40|